ICodeWithChatgpt/ragPOC/README.md

   - Content is cleaned and vectorized
   - The vectorized content is stored in the DB

-- You can perform a search to the LLM
+  ## The Prompt Interface:
   - It accepts a query as input.
   - The query is vectorized
-  - If the button "Search in DB first" is checked, context is retrieved from the DB.
+  - If the button "Search in DB first" is checked, context is retrieved first from the DB.
   - The cosine similarity is calculated between the query and the content in the DB
   - The content with the highest similarity is returned
   - The query, along with the retrieved content, is passed to the GPT model for generation.